rhettjay/presentations/ipv6/slides.md

 # IPV6: *the future has arrived*
 Officially adopted in 2017 by the IETF as the new standard protocol for internet addressing.
 However it is still widely underutilized.

-Internet Engineering Task Force, which is a standards organiation for the internet.
+Internet Engineering Task Force, which is a standards organization for the internet.

 [See IETF.org](https://ietf.org)
 <footer class="absolute bottom-0 left-0 right-0 p-2">